ersul4ik/SWC-registry-javascript/README.md

 ## Run maru with SWC test cases

-Run the following the command `npm run test:swc` to see which test samples Maru detects.
+Run the following the command `yarn test:swc` to see which test samples Maru detects.